Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/03-beamforming/Module_01_Custom_Platform/README.md

 ## Introduction: What is a Custom Vitis Embedded Platform?

 A platform is the starting point of any Vitis design.
 Vitis applications are built on top of the platforms.
-Xilinx provides pre-built base platforms at the [Xilinx download center](https://www.xilinx.com/support/download.html).
+AMD provides pre-built base platforms at the [Xilinx download center](https://www.xilinx.com/support/download.html).
 The source code of these base platforms is available through the [Xilinx GitHub site](https://github.com/Xilinx/Vitis_Embedded_Platform_Source).

 In this beamforming tutorial, a custom Vitis embedded platform is created from scratch.
 An embedded platform includes a hardware platform and a software platform.